Yordan Alvarez Player Props: Astros vs. Yankees

 Yordan Alvarez At The Plate

-- Looking at the 64 games he has played this year, he's homered in 17 of them (26.6%), and in 7% of his trips to the plate.
+- He has hit a home run in 27.7% of his games this season, and 7.2% of his trips to the plate.

-- Alvarez has picked up an RBI in 46.9% of his games this year, with more than one RBI in 28.1% of his games.
-He has also driven in three or more runs in seven contests.
+- In 47.7% of his games this year, Alvarez has tallied at least one RBI.
+In 18 of those games (27.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.

+- He has scored in 39 games this season (60.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.